newsdev/SEC/README.md

 ## S.E.C.
 Enforcement Data

-This file contains 2,158 enforcement actions initiated by The Securities and Exchange Commission from May 18, 2015 to September 30, 2018 -- a period covering the final 88 weeks of the Obama administration and the first 88 weeks of the Trump administration.
+This file contains 2,158 enforcement actions initiated by the Securities and Exchange Commission from May 18, 2015, to Sept.
+30, 2018 — a period covering the final 88 weeks of the Obama administration and the first 88 weeks of the Trump administration.

-Here is the story that goes with this data, and our full methodology.

 The file contains the following fields: